Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Outdoor Winter Activities Bend Oregon

-Bend Oregon Skiing and Snowboarding: Bend Ski Resorts
+Bend Oregon Skiing and Snowboarding

 There are three Bend Oregon ski areas within a reasonable drive of town.
 These are Mt.
 Bachelor Ski Resort, Hoodoo Ski Area, and Willamette Pass Ski Resort.